 - Average days to clear by unit

-- Cases assigned by unit
+- Cases assigned by the unit

 - Cases cleared by unit